 Editor's note: the security and privacy consideration for the Ranging/SL positioning operation should be studied by SA WG3.

-7. The UE2 reports the Ranging/SL positioning measurements to the LMF for calculation.
-When the Ranging/SL positioning calculation is performed by UE, the Ranging/SL positioning result is returned.
+9c.
+The UE2 reports the Ranging/SL positioning measurements to the LMF for calculation.

-8. The LMF makes calculation based on the Ranging/SL positioning measurements.
+9d.
+The LMF makes calculation based on the Ranging/SL positioning measurements.

+10. If the LMF3 cannot serve UE1 or UE2, it may select the initiator (e.g. UE2) based on operator implementation and acts as an LCS client to request the GMLC for Ranging/SL positioning result.
+The GMLC triggers the Ranging/SL positioning procedure toward UE2’s LMF2 via its AMF2 and gets the result.
+Then the GMLC returns the result to the LMF3.

-9. The LMF returns the Ranging/SL positioning result to the AMF.
+11. The LMF3 sends the Nlmf_Location_DetermineLocation response (result) to the AMF3.

-10. The AMF returns the Ranging/SL positioning result to the 3rd party UE via a NAS message.
+12. The AMF3 returns the result to the 3rd party UE.

 6.9.4 Impacts on services, entities, and interfaces